Detecting Origin Attribution for Text-to-Image Diffusion Models: Introduction

 \section{Introduction}

 In recent years, the emergence of advanced text-to-image (T2I) diffusion models \cite{rombach2022highresolution_stable_diffusion, podell2023sdxl, sauer2023adversarial, luo2023latent_consistency_model_lcm, pernias2023wuerstchen, razzhigaev2023kandinsky, ramesh2022hierarchical_dalle, betker2023improving} has markedly transformed the landscape of image generation.
 These advancements enable the creation of highly realistic and imaginative visual content directly from textual descriptions, heralding new possibilities for creative expression and practical applications.
-However, this progress also introduces significant challenges in differentiating real images from AI-generated images and accurately identifying their origins.
-Addressing these challenges is vital for copyright enforcement, digital forensics, and maintaining the integrity of visual content across digital platforms.
+However, this progress also introduces significant challenges in discerning real images from AI-generated images and accurately identifying their origins.
+Addressing these challenges is vital for preserving the integrity of visual content across digital platforms.

-Previous studies \cite{wang2020cnngenerated, bi2023detecting, sinitsa2023deep, chai2020makes, ju2022fusing, amoroso2023parents, zhong2024patchcraft} have primarily focused on differentiating AI-generated images from real ones, with some research extending to the attribution of images to their source generators, notably in GAN variants \cite{yu2019attributing, marra2019incremental, girish2021discovery, bui2022repmix} and diffusion models \cite{corvi2022detection, sha2023defake, guarnera2023level}.
+Previous studies \cite{wang2020cnngenerated, bi2023detecting, sinitsa2023deep, chai2020makes, ju2022fusing, amoroso2023parents, zhong2024patchcraft} have focused on differentiating AI-generated images from real ones, with some research attributing images to their source generators, notably in GAN variants \cite{yu2019attributing, marra2019incremental, girish2021discovery, bui2022repmix} and diffusion models \cite{corvi2022detection, sha2023defake, guarnera2023level}.
 Yet, these investigations have largely been conducted using generative models that may not reflect the latest advancements in the field.
 Moreover, these studies have not fully explored the broader, practical, and scientific dimensions of these tasks, which we aim to further examine.